Wale (rapper): 2018–2022: It's Complicated, Self Promotion, Warner Records, Free Lunch, Wow... That's Crazy and Folarin II

 After parting ways with Atlantic Records in February, Wale released a surprise four-track EP titled It's Complicated on March 13, 2018.
-Two months later, he release a second EP titled Self Promotion on May 8, 2018.
+Two months later, he released a second EP titled Self Promotion on May 8, 2018.
 The four-track EP had a single guest feature in R&B singer, Jacquees.
 On May 16, it was announced that Wale had been signed to Warner Records.
-On September 14, he released a third EP titled Free Lunch, with guest appearances from long time friend and collaborator, J. Cole and Eric Bellinger.
+On September 14, he released a third EP titled Free Lunch, with guest appearances from singer Eric Bellinger and long time friend and collaborator, J. Cole.
 In December 2018, Wale released two tracks, "Winter Wars" and "Poledancer".
 His sixth album, Wow...
 That's Crazy was released on October 11, 2019.
 It included the single, "On Chill".
 On June 19, 2020, Wale released an EP, The Imperfect Storm.

 On October 22, 2021, Wale released Folarin II, an album follow-up to his 2012 mixtape Folarin.

+2023–present: Departure from MMG, signing with Def Jam and upcoming eighth studio album

+On October 20, 2023, it was announced that Wale had left Maybach Music Group after falling out with label boss Rick Ross and signed with Def Jam Recordings.
+That same day, Wale released his first single for the label, "Max Julien".
+A music video for the song premiered three days later.

 Musical style

 In an interview with Flavorwire, Wale said that he incorporates elements of go-go in his music.
-Cyril Cordor of AllMusic described go-go as "a more raw, percussion-driven offshoot of disco" that originated in the Washington, D. C. area.
+Cyril Cordor of AllMusic described go-go as "a more raw, percussion-driven offshoot of disco" that originated in the Washington, D.C. area.
 Wale's early singles that were played primarily in his local metropolitan area heavily sampled 1990s go-go records.
 Reviewing Attention Deficit, David Jeffries of allmusic remarked that Wale had a "post-Kanye, post-Lil Wayne, alternative-meets-hardcore style" and commented that Wale's single "Chillin'", which featured Lady Gaga, "crafts an instant floor-filler out of a sample from the 1969 hit 'Na Na Hey Hey Kiss Him Goodbye'".

 Personal life

-Wale is a fan of the Washington Commanders.
+Wale is a fan of the Washington Wizards and Washington Commanders.
 Also an avid professional wrestling fan, he has made several wrestling references on his songs.
 He hosts the annual WaleMania during WrestleMania weekend and has made several appearances on WWE television, where he hosted a rap battle between The New Day and The Usos on the July 4 episode of Smackdown Live in 2017, and was the guest commentator during Noam Dar and TJP's match on 205 Live in 2018.
-Wale escorted former NXT Tag Team champions The Street Profits to the ring for their title shot versus champions Bobby Fish and Kyle O'Reilly on October 2, 2019.
+On October 2, 2019, Wale escorted former NXT Tag Team champions The Street Profits to the ring for their title shot versus champions Bobby Fish and Kyle O'Reilly.
 At WrestleMania 37, he escorted former Intercontinental Champion Big E to the ring versus champion Apollo Crews.
 Wale also performs Big E's new theme song as a singles competitor.